timsch003/rcps.app/README.md

   - Tags (view, add, edit, delete)
   - Language (automatic or manual locale selection)

-#### TODOs

-##### General

-- Set up multilangual landing page with SEO
-- Research about web dev implications of right-to-left and other language types

-##### UI/UX

-- Add transition / animation to nav bottom active indicator (:before)
-- Fix scroll position changing when editing textareas when manually editing
-- Don't show tags icon in cards when to tags are assigned

 ### Planned

 (sorted by urgency in relation to complexity)